Azure/LogicAppsUX/apps/vs-code-designer/src/README.md

 # Azure Logic Apps for Visual Studio Code (Standard)

-Use the Azure Logic Apps (Standard) extension to quickly create, debug, manage, and deploy Logic Apps directly from VS Code.
+In Visual Studio Code, you can use the Azure Logic Apps (Standard) extension to quickly create, debug, manage, and deploy logic apps directly to Azure.

 > Sign up today for your free Azure account and receive 12 months of free popular services, $200 free credit and 25+ always free services 👉 [Start Free](https://azure.microsoft.com/free/open-source).